How I Learned to Stop Worrying and Love Retraining: Experimental Results

 \subsection{Learning rate schedules during retraining}

-To verify our claim that the lessons of \citet{LiYumerRamanan2020} regarding the Budgeted Training of networks largely apply in the context of retraining, we compare the performance of FT, LRW, SLR, CLR, LLR, and ALLR in the One Shot and iterative setting to versions of constant, stepped exponential, cosine and linear learning rate schedules, where the initial learning rate after pruning was tuned using a grid search. \cref{tab:schedule-comparison-imagenet} contains part of the results regarding the performance of the translation schemes for Resnet-50 trained on ImageNet.
-Additional results, exact paramter grids, and the results for CIFAR-10 and CIFAR-100 included in \cref{sec:full-results-1}.
+\cref{tab:schedule-comparison-imagenet} contains part of the results regarding the comparison between FT, LRW, SLR, CLR and our proposed approaches LLR and ALLR for ImageNet in the One Shot setting.
+First of all, we find that retraining after pruning is in fact a Budgeted Training scenario, as the insights for normal dense training \citep{Li2020a} transfer to the retraining case.
+This is further observable when comparing the translated schedules to versions of constant, stepped exponential, cosine and linear learning rate schedules, where the initial learning rate after pruning was tuned using a grid search (cf. \cref{sec:full-results-1}, also containing additional results, exact parameter grids and the results for other datasets).
+In general, linear and cosine based schedules clearly outperform the constant and stepped ones, with a slight advantage of LLR over CLR.